aswna/GNU-Linux-Tools-sessions/10/notes.md

     patching file some_config_file_on_server_2.txt
     Hunk #1 succeeded at 7 with fuzz 1.

-To check the changes, you can use `vimdiff` as well.
+To check the changes, you can use the `vimdiff` command as well.

     vimdiff some_config_file_on_server_2.txt.orig some_config_file_on_server_2.txt